dividedmind/statistics-done-wrong/significant-differences.rst

 Introduction to Error Analysis*, teach students to judge by eye, hardly mentioning formal hypothesis tests at all.

+There are, of course, formal statistical procedures which generate confidence intervals which *can* be compared by eye, and even correct for :ref:`multiple comparisons <multiple-comparisons>` automatically.
+For example, Gabriel comparison intervals are easily interpreted by eye.\ :cite:p:`Gabriel:1978fp`

 Overlapping confidence intervals do not mean two values are not significantly different.
 Similarly, separated standard error bars do not mean two values *are* significantly different.
 It's always best to use the appropriate hypothesis test